aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ra/decoder.rst

    :Type: integer
    :Examples: ``--dec-ite 1``

-Maximal number of iterations in the decoder.
+Set the number of iterations to perform in the decoder.